Thank you! Your submission has been received!

 Modern space missions generate optimization problems that challenge conventional solvers.
 Low-thrust propulsion systems for deep-space exploration create high-dimensional design spaces where traditional gradient-based methods stall in local optima.

-Similarly, deploying satellite constellations requires solving mixed-integer nonlinear programming (MINLP) problems with combinatorial complexity.
-Each added element multiplies solution permutations exponentially.
 Engineers respond by reducing variables or simplifying physics models—compromises that manifest as excess delta-V requirements, extended transit times, or reduced orbital lifetimes.
+These are precisely the that modern aerospace teams must overcome to fully realize mission potential.

 Modeling Dynamic Uncertainties

 Space operational environments resist deterministic modeling.
 Solar radiation pressure variations alter satellite formation flight paths.
 Unexpected debris conjunctions force last-minute maneuvers.
 Propulsion system performance fluctuates post-launch.
 Classical tools address uncertainty through parametric sweeps or simplified probabilistic models, but these approaches demand impractical computation times or overlook critical risks.
-The result is conservative trajectory designs with excessive fuel margins—directly eroding mission capability.

 Toolchain Integration Gaps